oleiade/motus/README.md

 ## Contributing

 We welcome contributions to the project.
-Feel free to submit issues, suggest new features, or create pull requests to help improve Motus.
+Feel free to submit issues, suggest new features, or create pull requests to help improve motus.

 ## License

-This project is open-source and licensed under the MIT License.
+motus is distributed under the [AGPL-3.0 license](https://github.com/oleiade/motus/blob/master/LICENSE).

+## Why the name?

+motus used to be a tv game that I would call the ancestor of Wordle.
+Players had to guess words of a given size, and would pick up balls from a cup to decide how each round would move along.
+They would make that very distinct move to scramble the balls around every time, with a very distinct sound.
+When starting this project, I thought of the process of generating passwords as this comforting and satisfying act of diving into a huge cup full of numbered balls, and the childish feeling of it.
+This project is named in memory of Motus.